isabelbengu/Multi-asset-portfolio-construction-in-Python/README.md

 Common window ≈ **December 2009 onward, about 16.5 years**.
-With a three-year estimation window burned in for the optimiser, roughly **13.5 years are measured** — short of fifteen, and the README says so rather than rounding up.
+With a three-year estimation window burned in for the optimiser, roughly **13.5 years are measured**, short of fifteen, and the README says so rather than rounding up.
 Run `python -m src.fetch_macro --coverage` to re-audit; ETF listings change.

 Three data decisions worth stating, since each changes results: